 Even though the law is now the most stringent it has ever been with regards to dangerous dogs, not all dog-attack cases are clear-cut.

 Sheldon Davidson Solicitors have years of experience in dog bite cases and regularly put together strong personal injury claims on behalf of victims.
-Call us on 0333 999 8800 to discuss your claim, or fill in our claim form at the top of the page.
+Contact us today to discuss your claim